 Sylvion might have this adorable beautiful artwork, but the game itself is brutal.
 It isn’t a game about stopping a fire.
 It is a game about war.
-The war between fire and the forest.
+The war between the fire and the forest.
 The war between life and death.
 The will be casualties.
 You might not survive.
 There will be tough decisions and choices you don’t want to have to make.

 The card play is wonderful.
 You need to discard valuable cards every turn.
 The choices that you made on your last turn will affect the game in two turns time, and the choice you make now will affect it further down the line.
 Sylvion allows you go in with a strategy of how you are going to block the fire, have that same strategy burnt to a cinder and force you to slowly build up another.
 It is wonderful and brutal.

-When you draw into a whale (because obviously, every forest needs a whale) you rejoice because it allows you manipulate the elementals on the field.
+When you draw into a whale (because obviously, every forest needs a whale) you rejoice because it allows you to manipulate the elementals on the field.
 This can buy you a few precious turns, push an elemental into a fountain or bring you to victory.
 However, when you draw into a Simoon card (from The Ravage Deck) that hastens the growth of the fire, you will groan as your careful battle plan suddenly has a much shorter deadline.
 Every card in Sylvion has an impact and you feel its effects throughout the entire game.
 And that is without talking about the elementals with The Ravage symbol at the bottom.